 "UK life sciences needs a blend of expertise — from everywhere”

-What is it really like to be working at the sharp end of the UK's fast-moving life sciences industry?
-We talk to three senior women from pharmaceutical company MSD to find out.
+Industrial Strategy What is it really like to be working at the sharp end of the UK's fast-moving life sciences industry?

-My role: Responsible for a broad portfolio spanning patient engagement, policy, communications and social responsibility.
+"I am responsible for a broad portfolio spanning patient engagement, policy, communications and social responsibility."

 "It is so critical that we include more women around the table when important decisions about the toughest problems are being made.”